 - Time & Materials projects have billable amounts.
 This amount is based on hours tracked multiplied by billable rates.
 For example, if you track 2 hours at $100/hour, your billable amount is $200.

 - Fixed Fee projects budgeted by total project fees or fees per task have an if billed hourly amount instead of a billable amount.
 This amount is based on hours tracked multiplied by billable rates.
 The if billed hourly amount lets you compare your project fee with the amount you could have charged your client if you were billing them at an billable rate.

 - Non-Billable projects also do not have billable amounts, since they don’t have billable rates either.

 The time report

-In Reports > Time, we show two amounts at the top of the page: the billable amount and the uninvoiced amount.
+In Reports > Time, we show two amounts at the top of the page: the Billable amount and the Uninvoiced amount.

 The billable amount includes only Time & Materials projects by default.
 You can choose to include Fixed Fee projects, too, by selecting Include fixed fee projects on the report.
-For Fixed Fee projects, the billable amount is based on each project’s hourly rates (if any were entered for budgeting purposes), so it may not match the project’s invoiced amount.
+For Fixed Fee projects, the billable amount is based on each project’s billable rates (if any were entered for budgeting purposes), so it may not match the project’s invoiced amount.
 Non-Billable projects can’t be included because they aren’t billable.